melkio/dev-box-linux/README.md

 ## RAM and CPUs

-By default, the VM launches with 8 GB of RAM and 2 CPUs.
+By default, the VM starts with 8 GB of RAM and 2 CPUs.